yosef014/senior-fullstack-developer-task/README.md

 # Senior Full-Stack Developer Assessment
+⚠️ **NOTE!** Do not submit a pull request to this repository.
+Fork it and open a pull request in your own fork..
 ## Introduction

 Welcome!
 If you're reviewing this repository, you are likely a candidate for the Senior Full-Stack Developer position at HyperGuest—congratulations on making it this far.